syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 ## Freezing/UnFreezing

-Freezing helps to stop the animating the contents of the tile while UnFreezing helps to continue animating the content of the tile.
+Freezing provides support to stop animating the contents of the tile.
+UnFreezing provides support to keep the tile content animated.
 By the following two ways you can set freezing/unfreezing to the PulsingTile:
  1. [Freezing/UnFreezing via Property](#Freezing/UnFreezing-via-property)
  2. [Freezing/UnFreezing via HubTileService Class](#Freezing/UnFreezing-via-hubtileservice-class)